 Biodiversity

-The DIC Group recognizes that the responsible management of biodiversity is crucial not only for the environment, but also for its own success in the long term.
-Guided by this new policy, which demonstrates its dedication to ensuring a sustainable future, the DIC Group will work tirelessly to achieve its goals and help realize a healthier planet for generations to come.
+The DIC Group has formulated the DIC Group Biodiversity Policy.
+This policy outlines the Group’s responsibilities, goals and metrics for preserving biodiversity and was created with the aim of contributing actively to the conservation and protection of biodiversity while also minimizing the Group’s impact on the environment.
+The Group recognizes that the responsible management of biodiversity is crucial not only for the environment but also for its own success over the long term.
+Guided by this policy, which demonstrates its dedication to ensuring a sustainable future, the Group will work tirelessly to achieve its goals and help realize a healthier planet for generations to come.

-DIC Group Biodiversity Policy
+The DIC Group Biodiversity Policy

 Article 1 (Purpose)

-We acknowledge that the responsible management of biodiversity is not only essential for our environment but also for the long-term success of our business.
+The DIC Group is committed to environmental responsibility and sustainability.
+Recognizing the importance of biodiversity* in maintaining a healthy and balanced ecosystem, we are dedicated to minimizing our impact on the environment while contributing actively to the conservation and protection of biodiversity.
+This policy outlines our commitment to biodiversity conservation and our related goals, as well as the measures we will take to achieve them.
+We acknowledge that the responsible management of biodiversity is essential not only for the environment but also for the long-term success of our business.
 This policy is a testament to our dedication to sustainability, and we will continue to work tirelessly to achieve our goals and contribute to a healthier planet for future generations.

-Article 2 (Compliance with Regulations)
+Article 2 (Compliance with Laws and Regulations)

 Article 3 (Biodiversity Assessment)